swyxio/brain/A - Writing/Draft - How To Thought Lead.md

 	- https://www.ben-evans.com/presentations
 - have better vision of the future than anyone
 	- articulate a trend/where people are going
+	- name the solution
+		- map out the lore
 - clarify/express reality better than anyone
 	- be quotable
 	- visualize things